Hundreds of families arrive at the US border in El Paso every week, fleeing for their lives, seeking asylum—and we are stepping into the gap to help.

 Why are these people coming to the US?

-Most are fleeing violence and poverty in their home countries: Honduras, El Salvador, and Nicaragua—sometimes known as the Northern Triangle.
+Most are fleeing violence and poverty in their home countries: Honduras, El Salvador, and Guatemala—sometimes known as the Northern Triangle.
 This is the most violent region of the world not in an active state of war.